pirica/adult-pay-sites/README.md

 # 3rd - Addon and Repo will be updated automatically

-- Filesmonster addon and repo will updated automatically when a new version were avaliable, just be carefull to check "auto update" optino under settings tab of Filesmonster Addon and Filesmonster Repo (auto updated is checked by default).
+- Filesmonster addon and repo will updated automatically when a new version were avaliable, just be carefull to check "auto update" option under settings tab of Filesmonster Addon and Filesmonster Repo (auto updated is checked by default).

 - Kodi's automatic update check cycle happens every 6 hours, so you have nothing to just use the addon and when an update were avaliable will ben instaled.
 But if you don't want to wait, you can force to upadate them, selecting the repo, displaying the context menu and choose "check for updates".
 The repo (and the addon inside) will be forced to update.